 The Northern Ireland Environment Agency (NIEA) has launched the 2023/24 call for applications to the Water Quality Improvement Strand, which is part of its Environmental Challenge Fund Competition.
 The fund aims to invest in projects that will deliver improvements in the local water environment, help connect people with the environment, and encourage behavioural change.
 The fund is open to applications from constituted not-for-profit organisations and councils, and projects will run from spring 2023 until March 2024.
 The funding, subject to budget approval, will provide up to 85 % of funding for projects costing between £5,000 and £30,000.

 This annual 1 million euro prize aims to recognize outstanding, innovative and impactful work in climate change mitigation and adaptation.
 These awards recognize people, groups of people and/or organizations from all over the world whose contributions to mitigation and adaptation to climate change stand out for its novelty, innovation and impact.
 The Award is worldwide, so nominees can be from any country.
-Deadline for nominations is 17 March 2023.
+Opens annually.